MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/digital-app-builder/index.md

 <!-- NLS_CHARSET=UTF-8 -->
 ## Overview
 {: #overview }
-**IBM Digital App Builder** helps to quickly create mobile, web and PWA (Progressive Web App) multi-channel applications with AI capabilities powered by Watson services.
+**IBM Digital App Builder** is a low-code tool, which helps to quickly create mobile, web and PWA (Progressive Web App) multi-channel applications with AI capabilities powered by Watson services.
 The apps created using the Digital App Builder leverage IBM Mobile Foundation V8 (on-prem or cloud) for security, backend connectivity, and analytics.

 The key features of the IBM Digital App Builder are as follows: